apexhosting/Scavenger-Hunt/README.md

   game-in-progress: "&cThere is a game in progress already!
 Stop it using &4/%command% stop&c!"
   game-not-in-progress: "&cYou are not in a game currently!
 Start a new game using &4/%command% start&c!"
+  game-loading-in-progress: "&cThe game is still loading, please wait a few seconds to use this command!"

+  item-craft-notification: |
+    &c
+    &6🗡 &lHEADS UP! &8— &eYou just crafted a required item: &6%itemname% &eMake sure to return it to &6Doug &eat spawn!
+    &c
+  item-pickup-notification: |
+    &c
+    &6🗡 &lHEADS UP! &8— &eYou just picked up a required item: &6%itemname% &eMake sure to return it to &6Doug &eat spawn!
+    &c

   no-item-provided: "&cYou must provide an item to return!"
   incorrect-item-provided: "&cThis item is not required for this round!"
   item-already-provided: "&cYou have already returned this item!"
-  item-not-enough: "&cYou need &4%required% &cof this item, you currently only have &4%required%&c! "
+  item-not-enough: "&cYou need &4%required% &cof this item, you currently only have &4%amount%&c! "
   item-accepted: "&a&lCONGRATS! &8— &aYou now have &2%current% &aout of &2%total%&a items!"
   items-left: "&7Items left: &3%items%"